 \section{Conclusions}

-In this paper we have studied the general formulae for the calculation of one-loop LFV Higgs decays $H_r \to \bar{l}_a l_b$, with $H_r$ being part of the Higgs spectrum of a multi-scalar extension of the standard model (SM).
-In particular, we calculated the form factors for all diagrams that contribute to the decay $H_a \to l_a^{+} l_b^{-}$ in multi-Higgs models, where FCNC are forbidden at tree level.
-The structure of these diagrams depends on the number of fermions in the loop.
-The results previously calculated in Section~\ref{sec:higgsint} have been implemented in the code named \verb|OneLoopLFVHD| through the \verb|Python| library for symbolic calculations \href{https://www.sympy.org}{Sympy} which enhances its usefulness in the \href{https://jupyter.org/}{Jupyter notebook} graphical interface.
-With the help of \href{https://mpmath.org/}{mpmath} symbolic expressions can be implemented numerically with arbitrary precision.
+In this paper we have studied the general formulae for the calculation of one-loop LFV Higgs decays $H_r \to l_a l_b$, with $H_r$ being part of the Higgs spectrum of a multi-scalar extension of the SM that includes neutrino masses.
+In particular, we calculated the form factors for all diagrams that contribute to the LFV Higgs decays, where FCNC are forbidden at tree level; the structure of these diagrams depend on the number of fermions inside the loop.
+The results calculated in Section~\ref{sec:higgsint} have been implemented in the code named \verb|OneLoopLFVHD| through the \verb|Python| library for symbolic calculations \href{https://www.sympy.org}{Sympy}, which enhances its usefulness in the \href{https://jupyter.org/}{Jupyter notebook} graphical interface.
+With the help of \href{https://mpmath.org/}{mpmath} the symbolic expressions can be implemented numerically with arbitrary precision.
 The code and examples can be downloaded in the GitHub repository \href{https://github.com/moiseszeleny/OneLoopLFVHD}{OneLoopLFVHD}.
-Then, we applied our general formulae to two particular models, and we found agreement with the results for See-Saw Type I-$\nu SM$ given in~\cite{THAO2017159}, although we found an slight improvement in the precision for the $\mathcal{BR}(h \to l_a^{+} l_b^{-})$, specifically showing a gap between the branching ratios for $h \to \mu \tau$ and $h \to e\tau$.
-Finally, for this model, we found that the largest values are $\mathcal{BR}(h\to \mu \tau)\simeq 10^{-9}$.
-In the case of the Scotogenic model, a region of parameter space is found that satisfies all the constraints from LFV process, dark matter relic density, electroweak precision tests, perturvativity and unitarity.
-For LFV Higgs decays, we separate the contributions of heavy and light neutrinos, and we found that the largest contributions come from the light neutrinos.
-Then, we identify an upper bound on the branching ratios for the Scotogenic model of the order $\mathcal{BR}(h\to \tau \mu) \lesssim 10^{-8}$, which is much larger than the results found for the See-Saw Type I $\nu$SM, but still below the current experimental bound obtained at LHC .
-On the other hand, for the heavier Higgs bosons, the corresponding branching ratio could reach much larger values; we shall present these results elsewhere.